All Episodes

 They'd rather be at home, you know, on the phone or playing a video game or whatever, you know.

-And I think social media just, in general, makes you just like, look, you can just take a picture of yourself in the bathroom and like, look, I'm doing something.
+And I think social media just in general makes you just like, look, you can just take a picture of yourself in the bathroom and like, look, I'm doing something.

 You know, like, there's my, there's my story of the day.

-You know, I mean, you know, this is, I'm not trying to like make, you know, education on what churches really were for for a lot of people.
+something, you know, because churches were mostly used for like you know gatherings and community communal things you know i mean you know this i'm not trying to like make you know, education on what churches really were for for a lot of people.

-It's like they just want, you wanted to talk to somebody.
+It's like they just want you wanted to talk to somebody.

-Well, you don't need to go to church to talk to people, though.
+Well, you don't need to go to church to talk to people though.

 You can talk to your family, talk to your friends at home.